lensesio/stream-reactor/kafka-connect/README.md

 PreparedStatements are created and cached at startup for the topics assigned to the task.

 The task expects a table in Cassandra per topic that the sink is configured to listen to.
-You could have different schemas in the same topic, Cassandra's JSON functioanlity will ignore missing columns.
+You could have different schemas in the same topic, Cassandra's JSON functionality will ignore missing columns.

 The table and keyspace must be created before hand!
 The sink tries to write to a table matching the name of the topic.
-The prepared statements will blow if the corressponding table does not exist.
+The prepared statements will blow if the corresponding table does not exist.

-#### Prequisties
+#### Perquisites

 * Cassandra 2.2.4 - Json support was added in 2.2 but a bug wasn't fixed till 2.2.4 for rebinding prepared statements with JSON
-* Cassandra-unit 2.2.2.1 - For Unit testing, currently built against 2.2 so I've included a version built againts 2.2.4 in the lib folder
+* Cassandra-unit 2.2.2.1 - For Unit testing, currently built against 2.2 so I've included a version built against 2.2.4 in the lib folder
   Install locally with `mvn install:install-file -Dfile=src/lib/cassandra-unit-2.2.2.2-SNAPSHOT.jar`
-* Kafka 0.9.0
+* Confluent 2.0

 #### Properties